WooCommerce Critical Error – Checkout Page Failure

 Diving into the common causes of WooCommerce critical errors during checkout is vital for quick fixes.
 Understanding these factors can help you tackle issues more effectively.

-Plugin conflicts occur when two or more plugins interfere with each other.
-This often leads to fatal errors, especially when one plugin modifies WooCommerce’s core functions.
+Plug-in conflicts occur when two or more plug-ins interfere with each other.
+This often leads to fatal errors, especially when one plug-in uses WooCommerce’s core functions.

-Check plugin compatibility before installing.
+Check plug-in compatibility before installing.
 You want to be sure that newer versions work alongside your existing setup.
 Documentation usually highlights compatibility issues.
-Additionally, deactivate all plugins except WooCommerce to isolate the problem.
-If the error disappears, reactivate the plugins one by one.
-This helps pinpoint the conflicting one.
-It’s a simple troubleshooting process but often overlooked.
+Additionally, deactivate all plug-ins except WooCommerce to isolate the problem.
+If the error disappears, reactivate the plug-ins one by one.
+This helps pinpoint it.
+It’s a simple troubleshooting process, but it is often overlooked.

 Tip: Always keep a backup before making changes.